 Are you a city girl or country girl?

 I’m a city girl and live in London, but I have a house in Oxfordshire and I go there a lot at weekends.
 Being in the country is good for me as it gives me balance.

 I love to design, but I also love being with my family and friends and to travel.
 I’ve only ever had one bad holiday and that was in Mexico.
 We arrived when there had been a hurricane and there were no doors in the room so we left!
 I’m going to a Masseris San Domenico spa in Puglia, Italy, tomorrow for four days with my best friend, Vicky.
 We’re going to do nothing but have lots of lovely treatments.
 I can just picture us sitting by the sea, which will be bliss.

-What has been the most exciting project you’ve worked on and why?
+What has been the most exciting project you’ve worked on?